bratwurst-productions/LCR-Game/README.md

-# LCR-Game
+# LCR
-This is the dice game known as Left-Center-Right, a game of pure chance.
+the dice game Left-Center-Right